matjankusari/jml/README.md

 When the usecase is an array of objects then use a map function to render out each individual object.

 Note: Must use map function with array.
-In case of large arrays the compiler will blow out the js stack available.
+In case of large arrays the compiler will blow out the js stack available due to recursive nature of the implementation.
 To avoid this use the map function to render out individual data objects and then concatinate them using .join('') for example.